top of page

 This approach is often used for students with dyslexia or other learning disabilities that affect reading and writing, but it can be beneficial for all learners.
 By providing a clear and consistent framework for instruction, structured literacy can help students develop a strong foundation of literacy skills that will support them throughout their academic and personal lives.

-A learning specialist and a tutor are both professionals who work with students to support their learning and academic progress.
+A learning specialist/educational therapist and a tutor are both professionals who work with students to support their learning and academic progress.
 However, there are some key differences between the two roles.

 Focus: A learning specialist typically works with students who have specific learning challenges or disabilities, such as dyslexia, ADHD, or other learning differences.
 They have specialized training and expertise in assessing, preventing and remediating learning difficulties.
 On the other hand, a tutor typically provides academic support in specific subjects, such as math, science, or language arts, to help students improve their grades and better understand the material.